-- 1. Identify young children at high risk of developing cavitie - 2.
-Determine the number of high school-aged children requiring dental treatment - 3.
-Screen and collect oral health information for adults (including seniors)
+- 1. Who and where are the young children at high risk of developing cavities? - 2.
+How many high school-aged children require dental treatment? - 3.
+What is the status of adult oral health (including seniors) in our Region?

 ORAL HEALTH OF CHILDREN IN YORK REGION